chyanju/obsidian-latex-render/README.md

 export LIBGS=/opt/homebrew/lib/libgs.dylib && latex -interaction=nonstopmode -halt-on-error -shell-escape "{file-path}" && dvisvgm --no-fonts "{file-path}"
 ```

-NOTE: depending on your installation, the PATH variable might not be set correctly, so you might need to provide the full path to the `latex` and `dvisvgm` commands, ie. `/Library/TeX/texbin/latex` and `/Library/TeX/texbin/dvisvgm` on MacOS with MacTeX.
+**NOTE**: depending on your installation, the PATH variable might not be set correctly, in which case you need to provide the full path to the `latex` and `dvisvgm` commands, ie. `/Library/TeX/texbin/latex` and `/Library/TeX/texbin/dvisvgm` on MacOS with MacTeX.
+You can find the path to the `latex` command by running `which latex` in the terminal.

 # Usage